S-Delowar/ReviewInsight-Finetune/README.md

 ---

 ## Dataset Overview
-We have build custom dataset for this project.
+We have built a custom dataset for this project.

 You can find details on Huggingface Repo:
 [sdelowar2/product_reviews_insight_10k](https://huggingface.co/datasets/sdelowar2/product_reviews_insight_10k)